Phone-GWP-group

 Further to this, both stacking bins and shelf equivalents can be subdivided using internal dividers and partitions.

-For example, dividers could be used to visually highlight stock levels – for example, if 2 of 4 compartments are empty, a reorder or additional manufacturing needs to take place.
+There are other uses, however.
+For example, dividers could be used to visually highlight stock levels; if two or four compartments are empty, a reorder or additional manufacturing is needed.

-Tailoring performance to your products / environment
+Tailoring performance to your products and environment

-For example, for light items you may use a relatively lightweight grade of cardboard or plastic Correx®, as this will still provide the requisite organisation and protection, whilst minimising costs.
+For example, for light items, you may use a relatively lightweight grade of cardboard or plastic Correx, as this will still provide the requisite organisation and protection, whilst minimising costs.

 Custom picking bins